Concurrent Alcohol and Adderall Abuse

 Adderall is an amphetamine, which means it is a central nervous system stimulant .
 As a central nervous system stimulant, the drug can give users a feeling of energy, elation, concentration and even euphoria .
 For this reason, Adderall is often abused by high school and college students looking to concentrate on a test or on a paper.

 Alcohol is a central nervous system depressant, meaning that the drug delays reaction times for users and limits inhibitions.
 It also lowers critical thinking and motor skill thresholds.
 The effects of both drugs only last for a few hours, but prolonged use can cause long-term organ damage, such as serious liver problems and memory issues.
 When alcohol and Adderall are used in conjunction, the mix of drugs can be extremely dangerous and even cause death.

 There are several signs of concurrent alcohol and Adderall use that users should be aware of.
 If someone is abusing alcohol, they are likely to have impaired brain function, with symptoms including :

 - Blurred vision.

 - Loss of balance and motor skills.

 If too much alcohol is consumed in one sitting, passing out may occur.
-Large doses of alcohol can cause alcohol poisoning, which may cause death when left untreated.
+Large doses of alcohol can cause alcohol poisoning or overdose, which may lead to death when left untreated.

 Individuals abusing Adderall will likely seem energized and even highly concentrated.
 However, there are negative side effects of the drug as well.
-These negative side effects include:
+The negative side effects of Adderall use can include: